 Niagara Falls USA is known for its spectacular landscape and natural wonders, but did you realize that includes plenty of lovely farms and vineyards as well?
-You can visit local wineries on the Niagara Wine Trail, USA, but you can also snap up the local bounty by scheduling stops at the farmers markets that pop up throughout the week, especially in the warmer months of the year.
+You can visit local wineries, but you can also snap up the local bounty by scheduling stops at the farmers markets that pop up throughout the week, especially in the warmer months of the year.
 Find out how to max out your farmer’s market visits along with where to go (and when).

 IN NIAGARA FALLS PROPER